-The 2019 Public Participation Plan's identifies a more in-depth overview of AMBAG's public involvement process, which includes seven guiding principles.
+The 2023 Public Participation Plan's identifies a more in-depth overview of AMBAG's public involvement process, which includes eight guiding principles.
 These principles provide the framework for this PIP, which are as follows:

-1. Valuing public participation and promoting broad based involvement by members of the community

-2. Providing varied opportunities for public review and input

-3. Treating all members of the public fairly, and respecting and considering all public input as an important component of the planning and implementation process

-4. Promoting a culture of dialogue and partnership among residents, property owners, the business community, organizations, other interested members of the public, and public officials

-5. Involving underserved communities and community groups, as well as other organizations

-6. Encouraging active public participation throughout the entire process

-7. Providing communications and agency reports that are clear, timely and broadly distributed
+- 1. Prioritize public engagement methods that increase equitable participation and distribution of resources in all outreach efforts, projects, and programs. - 2.
+Value public participation and promoting broad based involvement by members of the community - 3.
+Provide varied opportunities for public review and input - 4.
+Treat all members of the public fairly, and respect and consider all public input as an important component of the planning and implementation process - 5.
+Promote a culture of dialogue and partnership among residents, property owners, the business community, organizations, other interested members of the public, and public officials - 6.
+Involve underserved communities and community groups, as well as other organizations - 7.
+Encourage active public participation throughout the entire process - 8.
+Provide communications and agency reports that are clear, timely and broadly distributed

-AMBAG has established a set of activities and goals to achieve each of our seven guiding principles by creating a framework and action plan for each outreach goal.
-These goals are agency wide and can also be utilized and implemented in all major plans and projects within the Monterey Bay region, such as the 2045 MTP/SCS.
+AMBAG has established a set of activities and goals to achieve each of our eight guiding principles by creating a framework and action plan for each outreach goal.
+These goals are agency wide and can also be utilized and implemented in all major plans and projects within the Monterey Bay region, such as the 2050 MTP/SCS.
 The activities and goals include: